 - At the top of the hill is a crossroads.
 Turn right into Tyndall Avenue

 - Senate House (the University's central administration building) is the tall building on the corner

-There are multistorey car parks about ten minutes' walk from the main campus as shown on our University map.
+There are multistorey car parks about ten minutes' walk from the main campus as shown on our Campus map and key (PDF, 2,451kB).
 University visitors that require disabled parking should contact the department they are visiting to book a space.